Ivan Ilyin: Switzerland

 From 1940 Ilyin resided stateless in the village of Zollikon near Lake Zürich and corresponded with the composer and pianist Nikolai Medtner.
-He published in local newspapers and lectured Russian literature at folk high schools, which was not considered work.
+He published in local newspapers and lectured on Russian literature at folk high schools, which was not considered paid work.
 There was no danger from Ilyin's lectures, according to an expert opinion issued by the Swiss Army Command in 1942.
 They were "national in the sense that it is directed against the whole of the West".
 In November 1943 he refused to cooperate with the Russian Liberation Army.
 In 1946 Ilyin stated he was never a Hegelian, as he himself expressed in the introduction to the German translation of his theses, a revised version of "Die Philosophie Hegels als kontemplative Gotteslehre".
 In 1949 he and his wife received permanent citizenship.
 In his 1950 essay, "What Dismemberment of Russia Entails for the World", Ilyin predicted the fall of the Soviet Union and gave instructions on how to save Russia from the evils of the Western world.